Reformation in Switzerland: Absolutism on the rise

 This population growth caused significant changes in a pre-industrial society that could no longer significantly expand its territory.
 The dependence of the confederation on imports increased, and prices soared.
-In the countryside, settlements of estates increasingly lead to small and smallest properties insufficient to sustain a family, and a new class of daytalers (Tauner) grew disproportionally.
+In the countryside, settlements of estates increasingly led to smaller and smaller properties insufficient to sustain a family, and a new class of daytalers (Tauner) grew disproportionally.
 In the cities, too, the number of poor rose.
 At the same time, rural subject territories became more and more (financially) dependent on the cities.
 The political power was concentrated in a few rich families, that over time came to consider their offices as hereditary and tried to limit them to their own exclusive circle.
 This solicited the response of both peasants and free citizens, who resented such curtailing of their democratic rights, and around 1523/25, also fuelled by the reformatory spirit, revolts broke out in many cantons, both rural and urban.
 The main objective of the insurgents was the restitution of common rights of old, not the institution of a new order.
 Although commonly called the Peasants' War, the movement also included the free citizens, who saw their rights restricted in the cities, too.
 Contrary to the development in the Holy Roman Empire, where the hostilities escalated and the rebellion was put down by force, there were only isolated armed conflicts in the confederation.
 The authorities, already involved in reformatory or counter-reformatory activities, managed to subdue these uprisings only by granting concessions.
 Yet the absolutist tendencies kept slowly transforming the democrat cantons into oligarchies.
 By 1650, the absolutist order was firmly established and would prevail for another 150 years as the Ancien Régime.